PrimordialMoros/Bending/README.md

 - Robust, flexible API
 - Transparent development process

-For a full list of features check out the [features list](https://github.com/PrimordialMoros/Bending/wiki/Features)
+For a full list of features check out the [features list](https://github.com/PrimordialMoros/Bending/wiki/Features).

+Support and project discussion is available on [Discord](https://discord.gg/sjwncgE).

 ## Download

 This project is still under development.
 A build server will be created soon to host development builds.

-You can temporarily download builds from [actions](https://github.com/PrimordialMoros/Bending/actions)
+You can temporarily download builds from [actions](https://github.com/PrimordialMoros/Bending/actions).

 Main releases will be downloadable from [Github Releases](https://github.com/PrimordialMoros/Bending/releases) as well as other sources.